-On February 14th, the OCA joined in the action at CMCC for the 2018 Practice OpportUnity Conference.
-We brought back the popular Practice Realities Panel – a dynamic sharing of real life scenarios and discussion with four chiropractic pros.
-Students had an invaluable opportunity to connect with practicing chiropractors at our Speed Mentoring event.
-At our booth, students met with OCA team members in casual conversation to learn more about membership benefits and get an exclusive advance look at our new OCA ASPIRE software.
+On February 13, the OCA joined in the action at CMCC for the 2019 Practice OpportUnity Conference.
+As a proud event Title Sponsor, we brought back the popular Practice Realities Panel – a dynamic panel discussion with four chiropractors about their real life career path challenges and successes.
+Students got to experience the transformative power of mentorship by connecting with established chiropractors at our Speed Mentoring event.
+At our booth, students spent time with OCA team members to learn about membership benefits and got an exclusive advance look at our new OCA Aspire software.

 The OCA is committed to supporting students along their journey to becoming licensed chiropractors.